 Biotic factors relate to all the living things in the ecosystem.
 Their presence and their biological by-products affect the composition of an ecosystem.
-Biotic resources include all living organisms from animals and humans, to plants, fungi, and bacteria.
-The interactions between various biotic factors are necessary for the survival and reproduction of each species and to fulfil essential requirements like food, etc.
+Biotic factors refer to all living organisms from animals and humans, to plants, fungi, and bacteria.
+The interactions between various biotic factors are necessary for the reproduction of each species and to fulfil essential requirements like food, etc.

 Examples of Biotic Factors

-The examples of biotic resources relate to all the living components of an ecosystem.
+Examples of biotic resources include all the living components present in an ecosystem.
 These include producers, consumers, decomposers and detritivores.

-The term abiotic refers to the non-living entities in the ecosystem.
+The term abiotic refers to all the non-living factors present in an ecosystem.
 Sunlight, water, land, all constitute the abiotic factors.

-Abiotic factors refer to all the non-living chemical and physical factors present in the atmosphere, hydrosphere, and lithosphere.
+Abiotic factors refer to all the non-living, i.e. chemical and physical factors present in the atmosphere, hydrosphere, and lithosphere.
 Sunlight, air, precipitation, minerals, and soil are some examples of abiotic factors.
 These factors have a significant impact on the survival and reproduction of species in an ecosystem.